I tried deploying an AI agent to AgentCore using AgentCore CLI

 Adding Resources

-With AgentCore CLI, you can declaratively add resources besides agents using the agentcore add command.
+With AgentCore CLI, you can declaratively add resources other than agents using the agentcore add command.

-The terminal UI allows you to add and create resources interactively, which is convenient.
-The supported resources seem to cover all AgentCore primitives.
+The terminal UI allows adding and creating resources interactively, making it easy to experiment.
+The supported resources cover all AgentCore primitives.

 CleanShot 2026-03-22 at 15.15.36@2x